 Mejdi Azaïez is a prominent researcher and professor in numerical fluid mechanics and applied mathematics.
 Born in Paris, France, he earned his Ph.D. from the University of Paris and began his career at the University of Toulouse III – Paul Sabatier.
 Since 2010, he has been a full professor at the Bordeaux Institute of Technology, heading the TREFLE department.
 His research focuses on the numerical solution of the Navier-Stokes equations, Proper Orthogonal Decomposition (POD) methods, and thermal and phase change phenomena.
 Notable publications include « A finite element model for the data completion problem » (2011), « An intrinsic Proper Generalized Decomposition for parametric symmetric elliptic problems » (2018), and « Two Phases Stefan Problem with Smoothed Enthalpy » (2016).
 He is the author of « Finite Element Methods for Incompressible Fluids ».
 In 2025, he introduced PODNO, an innovative method for solving PDEs.
 His work continues to advance the field and inspire future researchers.

 Pr.
-Mejdi AZAIEZ, University of Bordeaux, France
+Majdi AZAIEZ, University of Bordeaux, France

 A monolithic numerical model of solid-liquid phase change problem